2022 League of Ireland Premier Division

-The 2022 League of Ireland Premier Division, known as the SSE Airtricity League Premier Division for sponsorship reasons, is the 38th season of the League of Ireland Premier Division, the top Irish league for association football clubs since its establishment in 1985.
+The 2022 League of Ireland Premier Division, known as the SSE Airtricity League Premier Division for sponsorship reasons, was the 38th season of the League of Ireland Premier Division, the top Irish league for association football clubs since its establishment in 1985.
 Shamrock Rovers were the defending champions, having won their nineteenth Premier Division title the previous season.
 They retained the title on 24 October as a result of Derry City drawing 0-0 away to Sligo Rovers.

 Teams

 Ten teams compete in the league – the top eight teams from the previous season and the two teams promoted from the First Division.
 The promoted teams were Shelbourne and UCD, after respective top flight absences of one and three years.

 They replaced Longford Town (relegated after just one year back in the top flight), and Waterford (relegated via play-off after four years back in the top flight).

 Stadiums and locations

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.